 Agriculture, Evidence & Impact, Technology and 4 MoreSEE ALL

-Agriculture, Evidence & Impact, Technology, Environment, Digital Development, Resilience and Human Centered DesignSEE LESS
+Agriculture, Evidence & Impact, Technology, Environment, Digital Development, Human Centered Design and ResilienceSEE LESS

 An estimated 3 billion people live in smallholder farmer households [FAO, 2015].
 A majority live at subsistence levels, with most surviving on less than $1.25 per person per day.
 In just the seven countries where PAD operates, roughly 200 million smallholder farmers and almost 1 billion total household members subsist on farms typically less than 2 hectares in size; most live below the poverty line.

 PAD harnesses technology, data science and behavioral economics to provide targeted information to farmers in developing countries.
 By providing actionable information to the right people, in the right way and at the right time, PAD helps smallholder farmers improve productivity, increase profitability, and advance environmental sustainability.
 PAD is pioneering a new model for agricultural extension: delivering to farmers personalized agricultural advice through their mobile phones.

 |New Implemented Countries||Congo, Democratic Republic of the, Colombia, Nigeria|